 - complex or severe congenital heart disease;

-- acute decompensated heart failure or
+- acute decompensated heart failure (worsening of symptoms) or

 - a history of cardiac transplant